Frequently Asked Questions

 As part of our commitment to elevate new and diverse voices in our profession, we encourage proposers to consider working with speakers who have the desired experience/education but who may not have presented at an AALL Annual Meeting before.
 Also, it helps to locate individuals in the area where the conference is being held (see the next question below).

 Be clear with prospective speakers that the proposal must be approved before you can offer a firm invitation and ask them whether they could be available to deliver the program in person, virtually, or both.
-Potential speakers should be available all days of the Annual Meeting until you know whether your program has been accepted and until the preliminary schedule has been determined, most likely in March.
-If the conference is held in person, all program coordinators, moderators, and speakers are expected to attend the in-person Conference.
+Please note all program coordinators, moderators, and speakers are required to register for and attend the Conference.
+At a minimum, everyone must have a single-day registration for the day of their program.

 AALL’s Expense Reimbursement Policy includes the following regarding Annual Meeting speakers: